aiidateam/aiida-core/docs/source/howto/installation.rst

 Updating your installation
 ==========================

+Whenever updating your AiiDA installation, make sure you follow these instructions **very carefully**, even when merely upgrading the patch version!
+Failing to do so, may leave your installation in a broken state, or worse may even damage your data, potentially irreperably.

 1. Activate the Python environment where AiiDA is installed.
-2. Finish all running calculations.
+2. Finish all running processes.
-   All finished calculations will be automatically migrated, but it is not possible to resume unfinished calculations.
+   All finished processes will be automatically migrated, but it is not possible to resume unfinished processes.
 3. Stop the daemon using ``verdi daemon stop``.
 4. :ref:`Create a backup of your database and repository<how-to:installation:backup>`.